 If you google search for current data on which are Earth’s smartest well-studied species, one of the first ideas you come across is that ‘there are so many ways to measure intelligence that the question is meaningless’.
 The premise of that statement is correct, but they reach for the very same false conclusion as we had with humans pre-Spearman.
 Of cause, this conjecture can only be true if there doesn’t exist a general intelligence factor that manifests for all primates.

 Let’s look at that seminal meta-analysis of primate intelligence by Deaner et al more closely.
 It took six separate measures of intelligence, and cross referenced them against each other.
 Rather like Spearman did for humans, this paper did for the whole primate order: it showed that there existed a general intelligence factor common to all primates – one that could be referenced across species.
 It also showed that this wider g-factor was reasonably easy to extract.
 Once more I must remark that every species will have its own areas of special skill, it is just that we now know that these are seldom strong enough to confound the unique ranking of a cohort of primate species in order of intelligence if several different tests are available to us.
 That order would be unique, and its measure is without parameters that can be adjusted.
-Below is a list of the ten most intelligent primate genera, as we would pick them today.
+Below is a list of the ten most intelligent primate genera among those tested then, as they were picked in 2007.
 Future data could only produce minor adjustments to it.

 To this website, an even more significant result from that paper was that this primate general intelligence correlated highly with raw brain size, but little with anything else.
 That finding was the first great strike against the Encephalisation Quotient Hypothesis.